reyadussalahin/problem-solving/README.md

 # What the source file should contain
 1. Source file must contain a working solution
-2. At top of the source file add(you must add this in "comment"):
+2. At top of the source file add(you must add this as "comment"):
     - problem link (must)
     - contest link (if exists)
     - author name  (it's good to add author name)
-    - time         (not mandatory)
+    - timestamp         (not mandatory)
 Example:
 ```
 // problem: https://codeforces.com/contest/558/problem/E